Mihaidev-cloud/Nodejs-Webserver-AutoInstaller-Nginx/README.md

 sh install.sh for domains

-sh subdomains for subdomains only!
+sh subdomain for subdomains only!

 'Don't forget to run it any administrator! using sudo su' -